 Unlike facets, filters never change between searches.
 They will always be the same and don't adjust to reflect the search results, so it’s important that these are configured to be as general as possible.

-Filters can be displayed as tabs on a results page (think Google’s filters for Images, Shopping, Videos etc.), but even navigational elements in web pages are technically filters; when clicking on each of these what is displayed will match what has been selected, and the rest is "filtered out".
+Filters can be displayed as tabs on a results page (think Google’s filters for Images, Shopping, Videos, and News), but even navigational elements in web pages are technically filters; when clicking on each of these what is displayed will match what has been selected, and the rest is "filtered out".

 Facets are a bit more specific - they are filters but pertain exclusively to the results from a search.
 As they relate specifically to your query, you'll never find facets that are irrelevant or inconsistent with what is displayed.
 You'll see that different facets are displayed depending on what your query is, and what the returned results are.